 Depending on how the land is currently used, it might need some new infrastructure before you can move forward with building.
 This could include installing a new access road, adding a septic system, or installing new utilities.

 You can have a land surveyor do an initial evaluation of the land to identify any potential issues that might need to be addressed.
-They can also provide you with an estimate of the cost of the new infrastructure.
+You may need to do a soil test to ensure these utilities can be installed.

 Hire a Land Surveyor

-A land surveyor will determine the exact boundaries of the land you’re planning to buy.
+A land surveyor will determine the exact boundaries of the land you plan to buy.
 They will also identify any easements or other restrictions on the land.

-The land surveyor will also identify any improvements that have been made to the land, such as a house or other structures.
+The land surveyor will also identify any improvements made to the land, such as a house or other structures.
+They may also identify any old improvements, such as capped wells or historical oil drilling activity.

 If you’re buying a lot that has never been developed, the surveyor will also identify any potential issues that need to be addressed, such as a septic system or power lines.